maharizi/EbayE2E/README.md

 The EbayE2E project performs automated end-to-end testing for the eBay website.
 The project is built using the Page Object Model (POM) architecture and utilizes Playwright for automation.

+# Coverage

+Handling the first default item - advertisement Handling items without prices
+Handling items without links
+Handling an invalid value in the price of an item (not a number) Handling only Israeli rings
+Handling duplicate items - the same link
+Handling the default value of LISTBOX
+Handling DISABLED values of LISTBOX

 # Table of Contents

 1. Objective